-If you are an organised, conscientious and hardworking individual, a dab-hand at multi-tasking, an excellent team player and passionate about making a difference for the environment, then we’ve got the job for you!
+If you are an organised, conscientious, hardworking individual, who is passionate about making a difference for the environment, then we’ve got the job for you!

 Sustainable Management of Natural Resources (SMNR) – our Organisations’ purpose – lies at the heart of everything we do.
 Everyone in NRW has a role to play in achieving SMNR and within that NRW’s role in ensuring ecosystems resilience underpins wider wellbeing in Wales.

 The post holder will play a defined role to achieve sustainable management of natural resources SMNR through the delivery of the multi-functional team remit at place.
 Post holders will contribute specific technical expertise to the team in at least one of the following areas of work;

 Environment Management work including incident management, regulation and compliance linked to Water Resources, Land or Water Quality.
 Implementation of regulatory and supporting partnership solutions and projects that deliver environmental outcomes on the ground, including Water Framework Directive.

 Protected Sites Management.
 Direct regulation through assenting and consenting of activities, and securing effective pro-active management through advice, guidance and developing management agreements and partnerships.